-You are entitled to monthly disability benefits beginning April 2007
+You are entitled to my namy ausability benefits to eginning April 2007

 The Date You Became Disabled

 We found that you became disabled under our rules on November 1, 2006.

 However, you have to be disabled for 5 full calendar months in a row before you can be entitled to benefits.
 For these reasons, your first month of entitlement to benefits is April 2007.